deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ## How do I make werf ignore the Ready conditions in a node group?

-Werf checks the ```Ready``` status of resources and, if available, waits for the value to become ```True```.
-If a large number of nodes are planned in a node group, it may take considerable time to deploy them.
-As a result, Werf may terminate its work with a timeout error.
-In order for Werf to ignore the ```Ready``` state of a node group, annotations must be added:
+[werf](werf.io) checks the ```Ready``` status of resources and, if available, waits for the value to become ```True```.

+Creating (updating) a [nodeGroup](cr.html#nodegroup) resource in a cluster can take a significant amount of time to create the required number of nodes.
+When deploying such a resource in a cluster using werf (e.g., as part of a CI/CD process), deployment may terminate when resource readiness timeout is exceeded.
+To make werf ignore the nodeGroup status, the following annotations must be added:

 ```yaml
 metadata: